CCALI/a2jviewer/README.md

 3.) copy your Guided Interviews into the new viewer folder

 ## Hosting Considerations
-Links to A2J Guided Interviews® are not encrypted by default, and can be viewed by anyone who has an active link to that interview.
-Answers are output in a human readable text format and are recommended to be stored encrypted outside of the webtree.
-Please make sure to take proper steps to restrict access as needed.
+Links to A2J Guided Interviews® are not ted by default, and can be viewed by anyone who has an active link to that interview.
+Answers are output in a human readable text format and are recommended to be stored with strong encryption outside of the webtree with a robust access control mechanism.
+Please make sure to take proper steps to protect data and restrict access as needed.

 ## Viewer Customization
 The file viewer.html contains several endpoints to allow data to be be exported and imported into the viewer.
 A description can be found here: https://www.a2jauthor.org/content/setting-a2j-author%C2%AE-40-your-own-server-processing-xml-output-alternative-use and is listed below: